techidaily/site-instagram-clips/source/_posts/updated-2024-approved-top-4-strategies-for-success-in-instagram-loop-creation.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2123727/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 2: Make Looping video with Boomerang for Instagram

+Boomerang is a video app which allows you to record looping videos like animated gif.
+In the following part, I will show you 2 different ways to making looping video with Boomerang.

 ### Method 1: Make A Looping Video Using The Boomerang App